Introduction to PostgreSQL UUID

 - uuid_generate_v4 ()

-- Uuid_generate_v1 define as generating a UUID number by using a combination of the mac address of the computer, current timestamp, and any random number.
+- Uuid_generate_v1 generates a UUID number by combining the computer’s Mac address, current timestamp, and any random number.
 We can generate a UUID number by using this function in PostgreSQL.
 To use this function, we need to create an extension of UUID-OSSP in PostgreSQL.

 - Uuid_generate_v4 defines as a generate UUID number by using only a random number.
 We can generate a UUID number by using this function.
 To use this function, we need to create an extension of UUID-OSSP in PostgreSQL.

-Below is the example of the UUID data type in PostgreSQL is as follows.
+Below is an example of the UUID data type in PostgreSQL is as follows.

 select uuid_generate_v1 ();